psybinh/Udagram/README.md

 2. run the development server with `npm run dev`

 ### Deploying your system
+- Build project using `npm run build`
+- Go to folder `cd wwww`

-Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy your image-filter service!
+- Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy your image-filter service!
 Don't forget you can use `eb deploy` to push changes.

 ### Project review